Grants

 • maximum grant of 7 000 €, more generally 3 000 - 5 000 €

 Conditions: All conditions regarding applying for the Moniheli Grant and managing granted funding can be found in the Grant Guide.
-You can find the Grant Guide at at this link).
+You can find the Grant Guide at this link.

 Grant amount: Up to 7 000 €, more commonly 3 000 € - 5 000 €.